msi-ris/Tutorials/rnaseq_cmd.md

 coexpression is **W**eighted **G**ene **C**orrelation **N**etwork **A**nalysis
 (WGCNA).
-This package will identify groups of genes that have high correlations within groups, and low correlations between groups, which can identify groups of genes that respond to experimental conditions or developmental timepoints.
+This package will identify groups of genes that have high correlations within groups, and low correlations between groups, which can identify groups of genes that respond to experimental conditions or developmental time points.

 If you choose to use WGCNA, be sure to input the normalized counts, rather than the raw counts.